A look at the economic impact of falling house prices.

 This graph from the Bank of England shows the inverse relationship between wealth and the saving ratios.
 When house prices fell in 2008, there was a sharp rise in the savings ratio from 0% to 5%

 - Equity withdrawal tends to dry up when house prices fall.
-This means householders have less income to spend. e.g. equity withdrawal put an extra £14bn into UK economy before housing crash.
-But, by end of 2008, equity withdrawal was -£8bn (meaning people were saving to pay off mortgage early.)
+This means householders have less income to spend. e.g. equity withdrawal put an extra £14bn into UK economy before the housing crash.
+But, by end of 2008, equity withdrawal was -£8bn (meaning people were saving to pay off their mortgage early.)

-- Falling house prices has a significant impact on consumer confidence.
+- Falling house prices have a significant impact on consumer confidence.
 It is worth stressing the importance of the housing market to the economy.
 It is one of the most widely discussed statistics (frequently makes front page headlines) a sharp drop in house prices is often symbolic of an economic downturn.